avanishd-3/tf-neural-nets/README.md

 There are 3 models here.

 1. Classification model based on the Fashion MNIST dataset (~91.78% accuracy).
-2. Classification model based on the CIFAR-10 dataset (~79.75% accuracy).
+2. Classification model based on the CIFAR-10 dataset (~81.12% accuracy).
-    - I trained this for only 14 epochs, because it was taking too long.
-If you train it for 50-100 epochs, it could probably achieve 92-93% accuracy.
-2. Transfer learning (based on Xception) binary classification model trained on TensorFlow cat or dog dataset (~95.53% accuracy).
+3. Transfer learning (based on Xception) binary classification model trained on TensorFlow cat or dog dataset (~95.53% accuracy).
     - No weight for this one, because it exceeds the GitHub file size.
     - Training is pretty quick, though, because most of the training has already been done.